Patents

 Is the procedure available online

 The procedure for applying for a patent in Denmark is available online.
-This link is available in both English and Danish.
+This link leads to the main page where the patent application can be filed.
+Language options can be selected in the top right-hand corner.

 Requirements for a patent application

 When you want to start the application procedure, the patent application is a key document.
-The application consists of the following documents:
+The application consists of the following information and documents:

-• Information on the inventor(s), the applicant and a short title is required
+Basic information on the applicant, the inventor(s), declaration of applicants right to the invention and a short title is required

-There are no deadlines for filing a patent application.
-One of the main requirements for a patent is that the invention is new.
-It is thus important that you do not show your invention to anyone prior to filing the patent application.
+One of the main requirements for grant of a patent is that the invention is new.
+Therefore, it is important that you do not show your invention to anyone prior to filing the patent application.

-If you want to extend your application to other countries, this must be done within 12 months of the filing date.
+If you wish to extend your application to other countries, you must do so within 12 months of the filing date.

 Fees

-You can also apply for a European patent (EP patent) with the European Patent Office (EPO) and then at a later stage decide where you want your patent validated.
+You can also apply for a European patent (EP patent) with the European Patent Office (EPO) and then at a later stage decide where you want your European patent to enter into force, either by validating in individual countries and/or by requesting unitairy effect (Unitary Patent).

-Once EPO has processed and granted the patent, the applicant must file a request of validation of the patent in Denmark within three months.
+Validation If you want to validate your European patent in Denmark, you must file a request of validation in Denmark within three months from the date of grant of the European patent.
 A patent granted by the EPO in English is accepted for validation in Denmark once DKPTO has received both the claims in Danish as well as the publication fee.
 A patent granted by the EPO in German or French is accepted for validation in Denmark by filing a Danish translation of the claims and a Danish or English translation of the specification.
 Annotations to drawings and photographs must also be in English or Danish.

-There is a fee of DKK 2.000 for getting the patent validated in Denmark, which must be payed to DKPTO.
+There is a fee of DKK 2.230 for getting the patent validated in Denmark, which must be paid to DKPTO.
 The annual renewal fee for maintaining the patent in Denmark must also be payed to DKPTO.
 As with patents filed directly to DKPTO, the annual fee is gradually increased year by year.
-In year 5 the fee is DKK 1.250, year 10 DKK 2.300 and year 20 DKK 5.100.
+In year 5 the fee is DKK 1.390, year 10 DKK 2.560 and year 20 DKK 5.690.